 Time from the first contact to final scene departure – 10 hours, 6 minutes.

-During a fire, a whole host of substances fly everywhere, covering equipment, tools, protective gear, clothes, skin and everything in between.
-Before leaving the scene, the crew strips off all their gear and bags it, with the goal of keeping as many contaminants out of the truck as possible.
-Back at the firehouse, that gear goes to the laundry room – a simple term to describe a complex process of decontamination.
-Every piece of gear is cleaned and checked before being put away.
-Each hose is unfolded, inspected for damage, pressure cleaned and put back into proper position.
-The engine is washed, the interior scrubbed with decontamination solutions.
+During a fire, a host of substances fly everywhere, covering equipment, tools, protective gear, clothes, skin, and everything in between.
+Before leaving the scene, the crew strips off and bags their gear, keeping as many contaminants out of the truck as possible.
+Back at the firehouse, that gear goes to the laundry room – a simple term describing a complex decontamination process.
+Every piece is cleaned and checked before being put away.
+Each hose is unfolded, inspected for damage, pressure cleaned, and put back into proper position.
+They wash the engine and scrub the interior with decontamination solutions.

-The firefighters must then shower to remove any grime and potentially harmful particles that may have found them during the incident.
-They must also, within 24 hours do one hour of strenuous, sweat-making exercise to help sweat out any potential carcinogens or other harmful matter.
-Another shower, then, if the shift has ended, they can relax.
+The firefighters must shower to remove any grime and potentially harmful particles from the incident.
+They must also, within 24 hours, do one hour of strenuous, sweat-making exercise to help sweat out any potential carcinogens or other harmful matter.
+Another shower, then, if their shift has ended, they can relax.
 Or, if the shift continues, stay ready for the next call.

-For Captain Torlano, the shift continued for another day.
-During that shift, her team was called for an emergency cardiac distress medical response.
-Captain Torlano, who is also a fully certified Paramedic, found herself cardioverting the patient – (shocking the heart out of lethal rhythm) and her SAFER firefighter, who is also a paramedic, began an IV.
+“A” shift continued for another day.
+The team responded to an emergency cardiac distress medical call where Captain Torlano, a certified and licensed Paramedic, found herself cardioverting a patient – (shocking the heart out of lethal rhythm) as her SAFER firefighter, who is also a paramedic, began an IV.
 An ambulance arrived and transported the patient to the hospital, with the firefighter riding along to continue assisting.

 And on it goes, day to day, shift to shift.